timfulton1/ncaa_cross_champs/README.md

 # ncaa_cross_champs
-Dashboard for NCAA Cross Country Championship Results
+Dashboard for NCAA Cross Country Championships

 This repository contains the code used to build a dashboard displaying NCAA Cross Country Championship results.
 The dashboard provides historical data and performance metrics for teams and athletes.